 Assessment

-Assessment for this course will consist of one presentation and one take-home exam.
+Assessment for this course will consist of a presentation.

 About the lecturer: Marelie Manders